 If we want to look down on other people believing we could never stoop to their level, we’re also deceived.
 Again, worth is changeable and those believing either greater or lesser worth is beyond them, are foolish and handicap their own progress when holding on to such beliefs.
 Perception of worth is vastly more changeable than actual worth and as such is likely to have a much larger effect on one’s life. #asamanthinketh

-I completely agree that nearly everybody who thinks they’re worthless because of mistakes or wrongdoings in their past is entirely and dangerously wrong.
+I completely agree that everybody who thinks they’re worthless because of mistakes or wrongdoings in their past is dangerously wrong.

 But I also feel that it’s dangerous to propagate the idea that the choices you make in life don’t have an effect on your worth when they so evidently effect your potential usefulness and ability to contribute value to your world.